engichang1467/ML-Project-Template/README.md

 # ML Project Setup Template

 This is a template for setting up a new machine learning project.
-It includes a basic project structure, a Makefile for running common commands, and a Dockerfile for running the project in a container.
+It includes automation features to make sure our code style is clean and unit testing.

+So here is our set of tools to set up:

+- `poetry`: Sort out virtual environments for good, all your project definitions in `pyproject.toml`.
+- `black`: You can have any code style until it is black.
+Stop worrying about formatting your code.
+- `ruff`: New blazing fast linter, anything that black doesn't care about will be fixed here.
+- `pytest`: To unit test your code.
+- `pre-commit-hooks`: Automate all of the above and forget about them.
+- `GitHub Actions`: Run these on the remote as well, just to be sure.

 ## Environment setup